Developing and submitting a proposal for funding

 The proposal approval process at UVA.
 All grant and contract proposals must be approved by the University before submission to the sponsor.
 At the SOM, proposals must be endorsed by the Principal Investigator, Chair, and the Office of Grants and Contracts.

 The fiscal/administrative description of the proposal and approval signatures are collected on a proposal approval sheet (also known as "the goldenrod," after its former color).
 Grants and Contracts has posted a version for NIH e-SNAP proposals and a generic SOM version.
 Your research administrator should help you complete this form, though you, as Principal Investigator, are responsible for reviewing and approving its contents.
 Forward the approval sheet, technical proposal, budget, justification, and other supporting documents to your Chair and then to Grants and Contracts (who require at least seven working days before the submission deadline).
 Grants and Contracts may ask additional questions concerning the project or information on the approval form before it is signed and ready for submission to the funding agency.
 Grants and Contracts performs all electronic submissions of proposals to grants.gov ( see notes and reminders for submissions to grants.gov).

 If your NIH proposal is likely to be funded, you will be asked to submit just-in-time documentation of other grant support, IRB or IACUC approvals, etc. You can send these directly to NIH, or via Grants and Contracts.

 Sponsors generally notify both the PI and either Grants and Contracts or Sponsored Programs.
 Sponsored Programs then creates an internal account in the Oracle system, which may take a few weeks to complete.
-To avoid delays in initiating your project, ask your department administrator to request a preliminary Oracle account as soon as it is likely that your project will be funded.
+To avoid delays in initiating your project, ask your department administrator to request an at-risk Oracle account as soon as it is likely that your project will be funded.
 This will allow you to encumber and spend funds in a timely manner.